shpaz/openshift-data-workshop/1-explore-amq-operator/README.md

 ## Step 9

-Validate that the created Kafka topic was created successfuly by using `get kt` command (only if you have the `oc` command-line):
+Validate that the created Kafka topic was created successfuly by using `get kt` command (only if you have the `oc` command-line, if not pay attention to how it looks):

 ```bash
 $ oc get kt